Geometric interpretation for exact triangles consisting of projectively flat bundles on higher dimensional complex tori: Holomorphic vector bundles and affine Lagrangian submanifolds with unitary local systems

-In this section, we consider a mirror pair $(T^{2n},\check{T}^{2n})$, where $T^{2n}$ is a symplectic torus and $\check{T}^{2n}$ is a complex torus of $T^{2n}$, and discuss relations between affine Lagrangian submanifolds in $T^{2n}$ and holomorphic vector bundles on $\check{T}^{2n}$.
-These are based on the SYZ construction \cite{SYZ} (see also \cite{leung}).
-Furthermore, we define the DG-category consisting of these holomorphic vector bundles.
+In this section, we consider a mirror pair $(T^{2n}_{J=T},\check{T}^{2n}_{J=T})$ of an $n$-dimensional complex torus $T^{2n}_{J=T}$ and its mirror partner $\check{T}^{2n}_{J=T}$, and discuss relations between affine Lagrangian submanifolds in $\check{T}^{2n}_{J=T}$ with unitary local systems and the corresponding holomorphic vector bundles on $T^{2n}_{J=T}$.
+This is based on the SYZ construction (SYZ transform) \cite{SYZ} (see also \cite{leung}, \cite{A-P}).
+Furthermore, we define a DG-category consisting of such holomorphic vector bundles.